 A manhole close to the house meant that we couldn't extend across the full width of the property.
 Instead, to achieve the internal space the family needed, I specified a large oriel window which is cantilevered out over the area where we couldn't dig foundations.
 This luxury window seat acts as a cosy sofa for TV watching and adds a sense of light and space to an otherwise small room.
 The bifold doors and 25m2 of decking allows the whole space to be opened up for large gatherings.

-Existing First Floorplan
+Existing Floorplan

-Proposed First Floorplan
+Proposed Floorplan